salt '*' test.ping

 salt-call sys.list_state_modules

 Built-in docs.
-Lazier than Googling.
+Faster than a tab switch.

 salt '*' status.uptime